Polk County, Oregon

 According to "Growing Blueberries in Your Home Garden" EC 1304, "A good planting mix consists of about 80 percent fir bark, 10 percent peat moss, and 10 percent perlite."
 Fir bark can be purchased in different forms.
 I've seen (for sale) fir bark shavings, fir bark dust, fir bark mulch.
 What should I look for?

-Polk County Oregon blueberries 5 months ago
+Polk County OR blueberries 6 months ago

 Hi.
 I was told the Polk County Extension can help me acquire a caterpillar (Cinnabar?) that will eat the tansy that has exploded across our property this summer.
 Am I barking up the correct tree?

-Polk County Oregon over 3 years ago
+Polk County OR over 3 years ago

 Greetings!
 I regularly make a traditional New Mexico Red Chili Sauce.
 I usually freeze it, but have begun wondering about canning it.
 Can i home can it?
 Water bath or pressure canner?
 I've attached the recipe. a couple of notes about the recipe. i do use masa to thicken the sauce, and i do understand that I cannot can with a thickening agent.
 Also, these are NM red chilis and while I don't know the acidity of the sauce it is fiery hot!
 Red Chili Sauce Rinse and remove stem and seeds from about a dozen chili pods Break into piece and place in a pot Cover with water Add a bay leaf Bring to a boil then let simmer for about 20 minutes Cool slightly Drain the water and discard both the water and the bay leaf Puree the chili pods in batches in the blender, adding a bit of water if necessary (Use fresh water, not the water you cooked the chilies in) To the puree add: 3 C fresh water ¼ - ½ t ground cumin 1 ½ t garlic powder ½ t salt 1t sugar 1T yellow masa bring to a boil, then simmer uncovered for 10- 15 minutes • 12 chili pods = approximately 1.5 C puree • add back 3 C water • basic rule of thumb ratio is 3:1 * The masa serves as a thickening agent.
 It works much better than flour, which can taste pasty.
 If the sauce is too thick, just add a little water until it’s the consistency you want.
 I appreciate any help you can offer. thanks Elizabeth